Live from Bluefrog Studios - Walking after Midnight

 Maya has developed her love for music and performing since she was a young child.
-Maya’s captivating studio recordings and music videos have acquired national attention on CDC radio, Roundhouse Radio and other social media outlets around the world.
+Maya’s captivating studio recordings and music videos have acquired national attention on CBC radio, Roundhouse Radio and other social media outlets around the world.

 Besides singing, Maya is also a student of the double bass and piano.
 She is an experienced live performer, busker and musician with a passion for music and performing.
 Maya is inspired by musicians like Ella Fitzgerald, Billie Holiday, Nina Simone and modern day artists like Megan Trainer, Ed Sheeran, The Beatles and Adele.